Yang Yiwen: Downfall

 On 18 November 2021, he has been placed under investigation for "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

-On 12 May 2022, he was expelled from the Communist Party of China (CCP) and dismissed from public office.
+On 12 May 2022, he was expelled from the CCP and dismissed from public office.
 He was taken away by the Hunan Provincial People's Procuratorate on June 2.

+On 23 March 2023, he received a sentence of 16 years and 6 months in prison and fine of 3.5 million yuan for taking bribes by the Zhuzhou Intermediate People's Court.
+Yang's illegal gains will be confiscated and his case transferred to the judiciary.

 Personal life

 His wife Li Xiangjiang (李湘江), deputy party secretary and deputy director of Changsha Public Security Bureau, has come under investigation on the same day.
 His younger sister Yang Wenli (杨文利), former director of Human Resources Department of Changsha Radio and Television Station, was put under investigation the next day.